 The bill amends Section 9-26-4 of the General Laws in Chapter 9-26, which pertains to property exempt from attachment during legal proceedings.
 It introduces new language to exempt "an account balance, right, or interest of a person in a qualified tuition program of any state authorized under 26 U.S.C.
-529," including prepaid tuition programs and tuition savings programs, from judicial attachment.
+529," including, but not limited to, prepaid tuition programs, from judicial attachment.

-The act specifies that this exemption does not apply if the balance or interest is subject to court orders related to divorce or child support.
-Additionally, the bill maintains existing exemptions for various personal properties, including necessary clothing, working tools, household items, and certain financial assets.
-It also allows a debtor in bankruptcy to exempt an additional $6,500 in assets.
-The act is set to take effect immediately upon passage, reinforcing protections for individuals' educational savings from being seized in legal actions.
+This exemption does not apply if the balance or interest is subject to court orders related to divorce or child support.
+The bill also maintains existing exemptions for various personal properties, including necessary clothing, working tools, household items, and certain financial assets.
+Additionally, it specifies that a debtor in bankruptcy may exempt an additional $6,500 in assets and includes provisions for the protection of retirement accounts and pensions under specific federal laws.
+The act is set to take effect upon passage.

 Statutes affected: 730: 9-26-4